valsysinc/valsys-api/docs/cli.md

-# CLI
+# Command line interface
-The valsys library can be used from source via a CLI.
+The valsys library can be used from source via a command line interface (CLI).

 This works by providing (via command line arguments) the path to a configuration file to the `main.py` python entry point:
 ```